pepperize/cdk-ses-smtp-credentials/README.md

 # AWS CDK Ses Smtp Credentials

-Generate SES smtp credentials for a given user and store the credentials in a SecretsManager Secret.
+Generate SES smtp credentials for a user and store the credentials in a SecretsManager Secret.

 ## Install